bueltge/WP-Contact-Form-Template/readme.md

 I'm German and my English might be gruesome here and there.
 So please be patient with me and let me know of typos or grammatical farts.
 Thanks

 ### License
 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
-But if you enjoy this plugin, you can thank me and leave a small donation for the time I've spent writing and supporting this plugin.
-And I really don't want to know how many hours of my life this plugin has already eaten ;)